-There are plenty of things to do in Margaret island, from jogging with locals and tourists to going to the Japanese Garden, watch the musical fountain and climb to the water tower.
-Despite not as famous as the other mentioned in this post, there’s also a thermal bath in Margaret Island!
-However, our favorite this on the island is simply doing a picnic and eat langos – a delicious Hungarian treat.
+There are plenty of things to do on Margaret Island, from jogging with locals and tourists to going to the Japanese Garden, watch the musical fountain, and climb to the water tower.
+Despite not as famous as the others mentioned in this post, there’s also a thermal bath in Margaret Island!
+However, our favorite thing on the island is simply doing a picnic and eat langos – a delicious Hungarian treat.

 #18 Enjoy a night cruise in the Danube